In Conclusion WCC

 of religion and its central dynamics, mainly because of the overriding

-particular concern here is the attempted extrapolation of these beliefs in the form of demands upon nonbelievers.
+particular concern is the attempted extrapolation of these beliefs in the form of demands upon nonbelievers.
 With the technological realization for global

 destruction in the hands of those who embrace opposing theologies, any exercise of